 But, there we were – cutting the lawn.
 My sister and I would trade-off with the riding and push mower.
 The push mower wasn’t bad, except ducking under caraganas and tamaracks – and I was a magnet for wood ticks.

 Whenever I cut the lawn, I’d wear my Walkman.
 No hearing protection, just blaring music.
-Yet, when I worked in television, I was known for my Vulcan hearing – even while I edited with headphones.
+Yet, when I worked in television, I was known for my Vulcan hearing – even while editing wearing headphones.

-One hot summer’s day, while listening to Bon Jovi, I was spinning around on the riding mower beside the house.
+One hot summer’s day, I was spinning around on the riding mower beside the house.
 I shifted into reverse, and I felt a thud – but I didn’t think anything of it.
 As “Alone” by Heart started, I sped downhill towards the garden.